 Is Endless Hot Water A Myth ?

 With a conventional water heater 50 gallons of hot water are waiting in the tank, two people can take morning showers while another does some dishes and makes breakfast .
 A conventional tank heater can supply hot water to several fixtures within a peak-use period and not run out of hot water until the water in the tank is gone but even then it starts recovering after about 3 gallons of hot water has been removed .
 A tankless heater can only supply its flow rate, typically 5 to 8 gallons per minute.
-With a typical shower flow-rate of 3 gallons per minute most tankless heaters will not be able to keep up with a larger demand, for instance, from a bath tub , dishwasher, clothes washer, and second shower location all running at the same time.
+With a typical shower flow-rate of 3 gallons per minute so just one tankless heaters may not be able to keep up with a larger demand, for instance, from a bath tub , dishwasher, clothes washer, and second shower location all running at the same time.

 Conventional Tank Style Versus Tankless Water Heater Maintenance